nats-io/nats-server/CONTRIBUTING.md

 ## Contributing code

-Before writing any code, the branch the changes will be propsoed on needs to be determined.
+Before writing any code, the branch the changes will be proposed on needs to be determined.

 The `main` branch, tracking the current minor series, can have the following change types proposed: